-- a The following motions may be moved at a meeting without written notice to the Proper Officer: - i. to correct an inaccuracy in the draft minutes of a meeting; - ii. to move to a vote; - iii. to defer consideration of a motion; - iv. to refer a motion to a particular committee or sub-committee; - v. to appoint a person to preside at a meeting; - vi. to change the order of business on the agenda; - vii. to proceed to the next business on the agenda; - viii. to require a written report; - ix. to appoint a committee or sub-committee and their members; - to extend the time limits for speaking; - xi. to exclude the press and public from a meeting in respect of confidential or other information which is prejudicial to the public interest; - xii. to not hear further from a councillor or a member of the public; - xiii. to exclude a councillor or member of the public for disorderly conduct; - xiv. to temporarily suspend the meeting; - xv. to suspend a particular standing order (unless it reflects mandatory statutory or legal requirements); - xvi. to adjourn the meeting; or - xvii. to close the meeting.
+- a.
+The following motions may be moved at a meeting without written notice to the Proper Officer: - i.
+To correct an inaccuracy in the draft minutes of a meeting; - ii.
+To move to a vote: - iii.
+To defer consideration of a motion: - iv.
+To refer a motion to a particular committee or sub-committee; - v.
+To appoint a person to preside at a meeting; - vi.
+To change the order of business on the agenda; - vii.
+To proceed to the next business on the agenda; - viii.
+To require a written report; - ix.
+To appoint a committee or sub-committee and their members; - x.
+To extend the time limits for speaking; - xi.
+To exclude the press and public from a meeting in respect of confidential or other information which is prejudicial to the public interest: - xii.
+To not hear further from a councillor or a member of the public; - xiii.
+To exclude a councillor or member of the public for disorderly conduct; - xiv.
+To temporarily suspend the meeting; - xv.
+To suspend a particular standing order (unless it reflects mandatory statutory or legal requirements); - xvi.
+To adjourn the meeting; or - xvii.
+To close the meeting.